Ket3r/script-server-wiki/Script-config.md

   /**
   * Required: no
   * Description: list of files, which will be downloadable by user after a script execution, can be:
+      - file path, with:
+          - * and ** wildcard support
+          - substitution of script parameters with $$$parameter_name (e.g. /home/me/$$$f1.txt, when f1=readme, becomes /home/me/readme.txt)
-      -file path (with * and ** wildcards support) -regex pattern, for searching file path in script output.
+      - regex pattern, for searching file path in script output.
 Should start with #, Matching group number can be specified with number# (e.g. #2#).
               #any_path can be used as analogue to ** in normal path specification
   * Type: array